-Not the most common type of consumer display in the UK but here are your options.
+Not the most common type of fireworks display in the UK but here are your options.

 Examples of enquiries for help I’ve had for daytime fireworks include remembrance events (salutes or bangs), fete openings, sports events and more recently, the Queen’s Jubilee celebrations.
-Your options are either daytime-specific fireworks – they do exist – or using normal nighttime fireworks anyway.
+Your options are either to use daytime-specific fireworks – they do exist – or to use normal nighttime fireworks anyway.

 The principle effects in fireworks intended for daylight use are coloured smokes, streamers and parachutes.
 Here, shots (usually from a cake or barrage) are launched up and each one then bursts into an effect.

 There aren’t a huge number of these fireworks on the market most likely as demand is small and production costs for consumer fireworks have become so high.
 In the image below are some MLE-branded smoke effect barrages I saw on a recent visit to Chorlton Fireworks.
 But other than smoke flares they were the only daytime fireworks on sale there and a great number of firework retailers – even all year shops – have even less to choose from!